McConchie History, Family Crest & Coats of Arms

 Early Origins of the McConchie family

 The surname McConchie was first found in Atholl.
 King Duncan's younger son, Maelmore, sired Madadh, Earl of Atholl, and his grandson, Earl Henry, was father to Conan who held vast territories in this area.
 Conan of Glenerochie was the first Chief of the Robertsons and gave his name to the Clan Connchaidh or Duncan.
 His successor, Duncan, the 5th Chief, led the Clan in the army of King Bruce at Bannockburn in 1314 against the English.
 For this service, and his subsequent staunch support of the Scottish Crown, his grandson Robert of Struan was granted the lands and barony in 1451.

-Important Dates for the McConchie family
+Early History of the McConchie family

 This web page shows only a small excerpt of our McConchie research.
 Another 403 words (29 lines of text) covering the years 1745, 1587, 1703, 1715, 1723, 1727, 1745, 1749, 1784, 1746, 1668 and 1689 are included under the topic Early McConchie History in all our PDF Extended History products and printed products wherever possible.

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents McConchie has been spelled Robertson, MacConachie, Maconachie, MacConaghy, MacConchie, MacConckey, MacConkey, MacDonnachie, MacDonachie, MacDunnachie, MacInroy, MacLagan, Mac Raibeirt (Gaelic) and many more.